A Message from Rabbi Gary Klein

 A Jewish congregation should nurture this process.
 It should also be a second home for every member and it should enhance the pride we feel in being Jews.
-Temple Ahavat Shalom attempts to fulfill these goals by joining with our members in worship, celebration, study and deeds of service to the Jewish and general communities.
+Our congregation attempts to fulfill these goals by joining with our fellow-members in worship, celebration, study and deeds of service to the Jewish and general communities.
 We hope you will join us in our shared endeavor.

-Rabbi Klein currently serves as our spiritual leader, a position he has held since July, 1987.
-Prior to assuming the pulpit of Temple Ahavat Shalom, he served for nine years as spiritual leader of Temple Beth Israel, Altoona, Pennsylvania.
-Before moving to Altoona, Rabbi Klein served for three years as Assistant Rabbi and Director of Education and Youth Programming at Temple Anshe Sholom, Olympia Fields, Illinois.
+Prior to assuming the pulpit of Temple Ahavat Shalom, Rabbi Klein served for nine years as spiritual leader of Temple Beth Israel, Altoona, PA.
+Before moving to Altoona, he served for three years as Assistant Rabbi and Director of Education and Youth Programming at Temple Anshe Sholom, Olympia Fields, IL.

-A native of Lakewood, New Jersey, Rabbi Klein attended public schools there.
-He holds a Bachelor of Arts degree in Political Science from the University of Cincinnati which he obtained in 1971; and a Master of Arts in Hebrew Letters from the Hebrew Union College-Jewish Institute of Religion which he received in 1973.
-He obtained Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion in 1975 and was awarded the honorary degree of Doctor of Divinity by Hebrew Union College-Jewish Institute of Religion in March, 2000.
+A native of Lakewood, NJ, Rabbi Klein attended public schools there.
+He holds a Bachelor of Arts Degree in Political Science from the University of Cincinnati which he obtained in 1971; and a Master of Arts in Hebrew Letters from the Hebrew Union College-Jewish Institute of Religion which he received in 1973.
+He obtained Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion in 1975 and was awarded the honorary degree of Doctor of Divinity by Hebrew Union College-Jewish Institute of Religion in March 2000.
 He also participated in the Hebrew University of Jerusalem’s Overseas Students Program, having studied in Israel during the academic year 1969-1970.

-Rabbi Klein and his wife, Ilene, are parents of two grown children, Jeffrey and Sara, who is married to Cantor Marshall Kapell.
+Rabbi Klein and his wife, Ilene, are parents of two grown children, Sara and Jeffrey.
+Sara is married to Cantor Marshall Kapell.